 Regular consumption of buttermilk can help lower cholesterol and control blood pressure.
 Buttermilk contains significant amounts of bio-active protein, which lower the cholesterol level and help lower the blood pressure.
 It inhibits the absorption of cholesterol by the intestines.

-Other benefits: Apart from the above-mentioned health benefits, buttermilk also prevents yeast infections, rejuvenates sun-damaged skin, eases constipation and helps lose weight.
+Apart from the above-mentioned health benefits, buttermilk also prevents yeast infections, rejuvenates sun-damaged skin and eases constipation.

 Preparation time: 10 minutes